Clark Hubbs: University of Texas

 Hubbs was appointed as an instructor in zoology at the University of Texas in 1949, he was promoted to assistant professor in 1952, associate professor in 1957, he became the Chairman of the Division of Biological Sciences in 1974 and the Chairman of Zoology in 1978.
 In 1988 he was appointed the Clark Hubbs Regents Professor in Zoology and in 1991 gained emeritus status.
 In all, he spent 59 years working at the University of Texas and the university awarded him its Lifetime Service award.
 He was also a visiting professor of zoology at the University of Oklahoma and at Texas A&M University.

 During his career he published over 300 papers and articles and he continued working in the field up to a month before his death.
-His published literature is mainly in fishes, but he published some work on amphibians and even an article on the fruit fly, Drosophila, albeit as fish food.
-He also trained over forty masters and doctorate students in his time at the University of Texas, including Victor G. Springer and Kirk Winemiller.
-Hubbs deposited the material he collected throughout his life at the Ichthyology Division of the Texas Natural History Collections of the Texas Memorial Museum at The University of Texas at Austin.
+His published literature is mainly in fish, but he published some work on amphibians and an article on the fruit fly, Drosophila, albeit as fish food.
+He also trained over 40 masters and doctorate students in his time at the University of Texas, including Victor G. Springer and Kirk Winemiller.
+Hubbs deposited the material he collected at the Ichthyology Division of the Texas Natural History Collections of the Texas Memorial Museum at The University of Texas at Austin.